nnieddu/mozilla-extension/README.md

 Add "previous" or "next" option when right clicking on tab.

-Project aim : when working/reading something on a web page and listen music for ex on youtube in a different tab i found painful and 'focus breaking' to go back on the yt tab just to listen the same song again (previous).
+Project aim : when working/reading something on a web page and listen music for ex on youtube in a different tab i found painful to go back on the yt tab just to listen the same song again (previous).
 I want to be able to do that will staying on the desired tab by juste right clicking on the yt tab.

 #### Todo :
 -resize/check mouse base icon (need 48*48).